-Very little is known about the productivity of this biotope, or indeed of intertidal mixed sediment communities in general.
-However, the small patches of macroalgae associated with this biotope can exude dissolved organic carbon, which is taken-up readily by bacteria and may even be taken-up directly by some larger invertebrates.
-Dissolved organic carbon, algal fragments and microbial film organisms are continually removed by the sea.
-This may enter the food chain of local subtidal ecosystems, or be exported further offshore.
-Many of the species associated with this biotope make a contribution to the food of many marine species through the production of planktonic larvae and propagules, which contribute to pelagic food chains.
-There is likely to be less productivity than on fucoid dominated rocky shore such as MLR.MytFves and MLR.BF.
+Raffaelli & Hawkins (1999) reported an estimate of the productivity of intertidal fucoids as 160 gC/ml/year, although this figure was an estimate for moderately wave exposed habitats.
+The Fucus serratus canopy and other macroalgae associated with this biotope can exude dissolved organic carbon, which is taken-up readily by bacteria and may even be taken-up directly by some larger invertebrates.
+Dissolved organic carbon, algal fragments and microbial film organisms are continually removed by the sea, which may enter the food chain of local subtidal ecosystems, or be exported further offshore.
+Many of the species associated with this biotope make a contribution to the food of many marine species through the productivity in this biotope is likely to be greater than SLR.FserX.T (Fucus serratus with sponges, ascidians and red seaweeds on tide-swept lower eulittoral mixed substrata) that is similar is terms of exposure, water flow and species composition but with a mixed substrata as opposed to bedrock.